The-Elements/space-facts-api/README.md

 + Change `all` to parameter `?number=` to specify the number of facts you want to receive.
 + Change `all` to parameter `?index=` to specify the index of the fact you are targeting.

-> Note: The project is being hosted by Heroku with free dyno; thus, there will be potential delay the first time you make a request (app went to sleep after dyno does not receive traffic in 1 hour).
-Please be patient, and the call will be faster next time.

 ## Rebuild the project:
 + Clone the repo.
 + Run `python3 -m venv .env` to create a virtual environment.